For individuals, groups, and businesses.

 I started teaching philosophy in the year 2006 (and other subjects before then), and after every lecture a student or several students would approach me and ask if they could continue talking about the content that we covered in class.
 These students always wanted to explore further how the philosophical theory we had covered in class was relevant to their lives.
 Philosophy, more so than any other subject, had a way of broadening students’ perspectives in ways that allowed them to think differently about their problems, their roles, their relationships, their aspirations, their society, and so on.
 Philosophical consulting was taking place.

 Having taught philosophy (and various other subjects in the Humanities) since 2006, I have been consulting with students ‘behind the scenes’ for more than a decade.
 As the years passed and the number of philosophical conversations increased, I realised that many of my friends and colleagues also turn to me for philosophical guidance.
-In recent years, the people turning to me have also been looking for perspectives that are of relevance to their jobs or businesses.
+In recent years, the people turning to me have also been looking for perspectives that are of relevance to their jobs or businesses, and also to an array of challenges that people face.

 Some of the people turning to me for philosophical guidance have, at best, been let down, and even worse, been further alienated or disempowered, by psychologists, psychiatrists, and the general practitioners of the bio-medical model.
-Philosophical consultations can help in remedying this short-coming by facilitating a perspective-broadening process where individuals work through their various ‘sticking areas’.
+Philosophical consultations can help in remedying this short-coming by facilitating a perspective-broadening process where individuals or groups of people work through their various ‘sticking areas’.

 Perhaps an individual has no sense of ‘being stuck’ for whatever reason, but simply needs some guidance in developing their conceptual frameworks as a step in their personal development.